Featured MAT Student

 Teacher research is systematic intentional inquiry conducted in and for practice, on a matter of concern to the individual teacher-researcher and relevant to the profession more broadly.
 MAT students identify an interest or concern and begin to frame a question in December/January.
 Over the next several months, they refine the question, develop a plan for data collection, typically including an action component, and begin to collect data—all the while carrying on their teaching responsibilities.
 For several more months, they continue to collect data, begin the process of data analysis, revise their plans, collect more data…teaching all the while…reach the summer term, continue analysis…identify findings…frame conclusions and pose questions for further inquiry…until they arrive at this point: Sharing their findings with others.
-Read some of their research projects.
+Watch some of the presentations or read the abstracts.

 Socio-economic status (SES) matters.
 Children from families with low SES experience greater stress during childhood, show elevated cortisol levels, and experience different brain development patterns when compared to children of high SES.
 These biological differences manifest as lower self control and executive function in the classroom.

 Modeling my research from Dr. Angela Duckworth's, I attempted to improve the executive function of my lower-performing students in my high-school biology honors class using Mental Contrasting with Implementation Intentions (MCII) strategies.

 Of the students who actively participated, 100% significantly increased their GPA.
 In conclusion, a larger sample size and better controls are needed to determine whether these results are significant.

 How Will You Ever Make History if You Can’t Read It?: Teaching Literacy Skills Within a History Curriculum by Pete Caccavale